nfordhk/100-days-of-code/log.md

 **Thoughts**: Onto the last section of form validation!
 Maybe I’ll come back later in the day and push through.
 I was actually surprised HTML was responsible for so many form related activities.
 I just assumed many of these aspects were handled by different components.

+### Day 15: August 23, Thursday

+**Today's Progress**: Wow, finished the HTML Codecademy intro course today.

+**Thoughts**: I'm extremely excited to have successfully completed the HTML Codecademy course today!
+There was so much to learn!
+I remember when I was trying to build my Instagram bot previously using Selenium, I didn't always understand how to give the browser proper instructions.
+Learning HTML really is fundamental for everything.
+I can't wait to see what the CSS course will teach me.